MongoDB Indexing: createIndex() & dropIndex()

 Output:

-1. The nIndexesWas: 2 indicates the number of Field values which were there in the indexes before the command was run.
+1. The nIndexesWas: 2 indicates the number of field values in the indexes before the command was run.

-2. Remember again that each collection has the _id field which also counts as a Field value to the index, and that will not be removed by MongoDB and that is what this message indicates.
+2. Each collection has the _id field, which also counts as a field value and will not be removed by MongoDB; that is what this message indicates.

 3. The ok: 1 output specifies that the operation was successful.